 5. Wintergreen Lighting LED Rope Light Kit

 The lights can last up to 150,000 hours, and they maintain a steady glow.
-These best outdoor rope lights run off of a 120V plug, and you get a robust power cord that attaches directly into the PVC tubing for protection.
+This rope light runs off of a 120V plug, and you get a robust power cord that attaches directly into the PVC tubing for protection.
 There are several clips included that you use to attach the lights to your chosen surface.
 You can cut them apart every three feet without a problem if you want smaller sections.

-- Available in six solid colors and one multicolor set
+- Rope light available in six solid colors and one multicolor set

-- Can cut them apart every three feet
+- Can cut apart the rope light every three feet

 - Winds up tightly between uses for easy storage